ossec/ossec-docs/docs/manual/monitoring/process-monitoring.rst

         <description>Load average reached 2..</description>
     </rule>

-Lots of possibilities with this feature.
-If you have ideas of commands to monitor and rules, please comment.
+There are lots of possibilities with this feature.
+If you have ideas for commands to monitor and rules, please comment.